Universal limitation of quantum information recovery: symmetry versus coherence: Application to the Hayden-Preskill model with a conservation law

-Our results are directly applicable to the black hole information recovery problems with a conservation law.
+Our results are applicable to the black hole information recovery problems with a conservation law.

-To see this, let us review the Hayden-Preskill (HP) model \cite{Hayden-Preskill} (Fig. \ref{HPmodel}).
-The HP model is a quantum mechanical model where Alice trashes her diary $A$ into a black hole $B$ and Bob tries to recover the contents of the diary through the Hawking radiation, assuming that the quantum information thrown into the black hole is encoded in the black hole.
-The diary $A$ contains $k$-qubits quantum information.
-The diary $A$ is initially maximally entangled with another system $R_A$.
-The black hole is assumed to contain $N$-qubits quantum information, where we can interpret $N:=S_{BH}$ as the Bekenstein-Hawking entropy.
-After throwing the diary into the black hole, the HP model assumes the unitary operation which scrambles the quantum information very quickly \cite{Hayden-Preskill,Sekino-Susskind,Lashkari,kuwa-sai}.
-This dynamics is described through the Haar random unitary operation.
-Another assumption is that the black hole $B$ is sufficiently old and then the black hole is maximally entangled with another system $R_B$ which is the Hawking radiation emitted from $B$ before the diary $A$ is trashed.
-Bob can use the information in $R_B$.
-Bob also can capture and use the Hawking radiation emitted after $A$ is trashed, which is named $A'$.
-The quantum information of $A'$ is assumed to be $l$-qubits.
-Then, we perform a quantum operation $\calR$ from $A'R_B$ to $A$, and try to recover the initial maximally entangled state of $AR_A$.
-The reason why the HP model uses the maximally entangled state as the initial state of $AR_A$ is that the recovery error for the maximally entangled state on $AR_A$ approximates the average recovery error which is averaged through all of pure states on $A$ \cite{3Horodecki}.
-(See the supplementary information \ref{HPTips}.)
-We remark that recently realization of this recovery setup through laboratory experiment is proposed \cite{experiment}.
+\g{Here, we briefly review} the Hayden-Preskill (HP) model \cite{Hayden-Preskill} (Fig.~\ref{HPmodel}).
+The HP model is a quantum mechanical model where Alice trashes her diary $A$ into a black hole $B$, and Bob tries to recover the contents of the diary through \g{Hawking radiation}, assuming that the dynamics of the black hole is unitary.
+The diary $A$ contains $k$-qubit \g{quantum information, and} is initially maximally entangled with another system $R_A$.
+The black hole is assumed to contain $N$-qubit quantum information, where \g{ $N:=S_{BH}$ is interpreted} as the Bekenstein-Hawking entropy.
+After throwing the diary into the black hole, the HP model assumes \g{a Haar random unitary operation that} scrambles the quantum information \cite{Hayden-Preskill,Lashkari,kuwa-sai}.
+Another assumption is that the black hole $B$ is sufficiently old\g{, and} is maximally entangled with another system $R_B$\g{,} which is the Hawking radiation emitted from $B$ before the diary $A$ is trashed.
+Bob can use the information in $R_B$\g{, and} can capture and use the Hawking radiation emitted after $A$ is trashed, \g{denoted by} $A'$.
+The quantum information of $A'$ is assumed to be \g{of} $l$-qubits.
+Then, we perform a quantum operation $\calR$ from $A'R_B$ to $A$, and \g{recover} the initial maximally entangled state of $AR_A$.
+We remark that recently realization of this recovery setup through laboratory experiment is proposed \cite{p1,p2,p3,siddiqi,lab1}.